MagaliDrumare/A-Little-guide-to-building-Large-Language-Models-in-2024/README.md

 ### AI developments this week :
-- Moirai: A Time Series Foundation Model for Universal Forecasting MOIRAI, a groundbreaking TS foundation model by Salesforce.
+- Moirai: A Time Series Foundation Model for Universal Forecasting, a groundbreaking TS foundation model by Salesforce.
 MOIRAI is awesome in terms of performance — but more importantly, the authors have pledged to open-source the model and its training dataset! https://blog.salesforceairesearch.com/moirai/

 -
 -